andysowar/learn_command_line_exercises/chapter_14/Readme.md

 ######Can you remove everything in the slash temp slash foo directory?

->After making it with `mkdir temp/foo/` we use `rm -rf temp/foo/` to recursively remove foo.
+> Yes, after making the folder with `mkdir /tmp/foo`, & checking to see if it's there with `ls /tmp/ `, I can remove it with `rm -rf /tmp/foo`.